-Garlic Balsamic Grilled Lamb Chops – a very simple marinade that pairs very well with the flavor of grilled lamb.
+Garlic Balsamic Grilled Lamb Chops.
+A very simple marinade that pairs very well with the flavour of grilled lamb.
 Serve with Lemon Herb Roast Potatoes, Lemon Mint Tzatziki and a Greek side salad for an exceptionally delicious meal.

 This simple marinade is one of the reasons we are enjoying more lamb nowadays.
-A couple of hours marinading is enough to infuse great flavour into these chops.
+A couple of hours marinating is enough to infuse great flavour into these chops.

 Like this Garlic Balsamic Grilled Lamb Chops recipe?

 It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
 Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.
 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!